Mohammad-Bilal-Bhatti/local-admin/README.md

 ## Development

+1. See configure AWS profile section.
-Create environment file
-`$ cp env.sample .env`
+2. Create environment file `$ cp env.sample .env`

-Install dependencies
-`$ npm install`
+3. Install dependencies `$ npm install`

-Start localstack container
-`$ docker compose up -d`
+4. Start localstack container `$ docker compose up -d`

-Start development server
-`$ npm run start:dev`
+5. Start development server `$ npm run start:dev`

 ## Development Via Docker

 If you dont want to configure development environment yourself and try run the application then just use the following command.

-Will spin up locastack and application container
+Spin up localstack container
+`$ docker compose -f local.yml up -d`

-`$ docker compose up -d`
+Spin up application container if you have already localstack container up and running `$ docker compose up -d`

+Stop localstack container
+`$ docker compose -f local.yml down`

+Stop application container
+`$ docker compose down`

+> Note: In order to run via docker compose you still have to create .env file by `$ cp env.sample .env`

-## Configure
+## Configure AWS Profile

 > Following configuration is required if you are running this on your local host using npm.
 Alternatively you can use docker.